Hussainajhar8/devops_notes/terraform/README.md

    - The alias can then be specified in resources for deployment in the desired region.

-## Exam Gaps
+## Practice exam gaps
-- After completing several practice exams, I've compiled some areas of weaknesses and notes regarding them.
+- After completing several practice exams, I have been able to pinpoint the specific topics that I need to focus on more and have taken detailed notes to help me improve in those areas.

 ### How to Remove State Lock?
 - To remove the lock on the state for the current configuration, you can use the `terraform force-unlock` command.